net-zero-dri/net-zero-dri.github.io/faq.md

 We need to consider it now because it's quite a challenging problem.
 We don't have a huge direct influence on the factories that are incurring these emissions, but we need to work on this.

-**Are you including UKRI IT staff, travel and offices in the scope?**

-Here we need to distinguish between DRI staff (who are running digital research infrastructures, like data centres) and IT staff (who are providing support for staff with their desktop or laptop computers and their office software).

-The staff travel of DRI staff is in scope.
-The IT staff, on the other hand, are out of scope.

 **What is the expected balance between (1) moving to net-zero sources, and (2) reducing consumption / increasing power efficiency?**

 We think this is about even - but that's based on not having enough evidence to make a more detailed estimate.
 There should also be an option (3) for carbon offsetting and capture.
 The potential role of offsetting and capture is also very unclear.